 Aaron Jensen is an internationally-published composer, arranger, producer and performer based out of Toronto, Canada.
 His love of vocal music, obsession with language, and passion for interweaving musical genres can be heard throughout his body of work.
 Jensen’s creative offerings have been performed by Juno/Grammy Award-winning artists (Bobby McFerrin, The Swingle Singers, Heather Rankin) by celebrated choirs (Zvonky Praha, Voices of Namibia, Elmer Iseler Singers) and symphony orchestras alike (TUCCA Philharmonic, Orchestra Teatro Puccini, Orchestre Philharmonique de Strasbourg).
 Recordings of Jensen’s songs, arrangements, and compositions are played on syndicated radio stations worldwide, and have appeared on Global Television, CTV, CBC, BBC, FOX and many others.
 Jensen has enjoyed repeat engagements as vocal director, arranger, pianist, and composer for CBC Television’s Schitt’s Creek.
 Since completing his studies in music composition at York University in 2006, he has toured internationally, and recorded with various musical groups including Cadence, Countermeasure, Retrocity, The Ruach Singers and The Watch.
 Aaron co-founded SING!
 The Toronto Vocal Arts Festival, an international a cappella series which has presented over five hundred events since its inception, and has received three-time designation as Top 100 Festivals from Festivals and Events Ontario; Jensen acted as SING!’s Artistic Director from 2011-2015.
 Jensen is currently the Composer-in-Residence of the Canadian Men’s Chorus, the Artistic Director of Countermeasure Music, the Artist-in-Resident at Beth Sholom Synagogue, and an Associate Composer of the Canadian Music Centre.
 In his spare time, Aaron designs escape rooms for House of Teams.

 In 2015, ‘From Sea to Sea’ – an album of original vocal works composed by Jensen – was released on the Centrediscs label, and distributed by NAXOS Music.
 In 2011, Jensen was awarded the grand prize by the International John Lennon Songwriting Competition in the Jazz category.
-In 2009, he completed his first orchestral commission, which was premiered in Florence, Italy and has since been performed in Brazil, Turkey and France.

 - Canadian Choral Journal - Anacrusis“This past month, I have had a love affair with Canadian composer, Aaron Jensen’s new Centrediscs album, ‘From Sea to Sea’….Gorgeous, pitch perfect, beautiful relaxed vocal production, and effortless intonation.
 This recording is stellar….I often wonder what the future of choral music is; this album answers that question, recognizing and honouring our choral traditions while boldly and successfully experimenting in contemporary music and the avant garde.”